swan-io/use-form/README.md

   const { Field, submitForm } = useForm({
     email: {
       initialValue: "",
-      // will run each validation function until an error is found
+      // will run each validation function until an error is returned
-      validate: combineValidators(validateRequired, validateEmail),
+      validate: combineValidators(
+        isEmailRequired && validateRequired, // we can make a validation conditionnal like this validateEmail,
+      ),
     },
   });
 ...